lsdopen/ahoy/docs/install.md

 openssl req -newkey rsa:2048 -nodes -keyout ahoy.key -x509 -days 365 -out ahoy.crt
 ```

+Similarly, if you are installing keycloak in gke, you will need to create a secret for keycloak as well:

+kubectl create secret tls keycloak-tls -n ahoy --cert keycloak.crt --key keycloak.key

 ### Installation on OpenShift

 Add helm repo: